 We use data subsets for performance evaluation.
 To assess the predictive performance of our models we employ a k-fold cross-validation scheme (Hastie et al. 2009) combined with a squared error loss function.
 This cross-validation technique has been shown to estimate expected prediction error (Hastie et al. 2009) by randomly partitioning data points into k = 10 subsets, each with N/k members; k - 1 subsets are used to fit the model (the “training set”), reserving one subset for testing model performance.
 Each of the k subsets is used exactly once for evaluation.
 A mean squared error (MSE) loss is then computed for the model prediction of range shift magnitude in the reserved test data, which is the sum of squared differences between predicted and actual range shift magnitude over all data in the testing set.
 This process is repeated k times and a mean statistic is computed across the k MSE values that result (known as a “cross-validation mean”).
-The units of MSE estimates are those of the range shift, so MSE provides a direct assessment of model predictability.
+The units of MSE estimates are those of the range shift, so MSE provides a direct assessment of model predictive ability.
 The same cross-validation mean approach is used to compute average variable importance values to evaluate model drivers, described below.
 In these experiments we choose k = 10 (Hastie et al. 2009).

 2.3 Model Interpretation

 The core of any basic regression analysis is typically an inspection of the significance and direction of the coefficients of a fitted model.
 However, the kernel methods employed herein (Kernel Ridge, SVM) do not expose any interpretable coefficients.
-To address this, we utilize the Shapley additive feature value method, proposed in (Lundberg & Lee, 2017)Lundberg and Lee (2017).
+To address this, we utilize the Shapley additive feature value method, proposed in Lundberg & Lee (2017).
 Shapley values are computed for each variable by treating the explanation of a given model’s prediction as a model in and of itself—values are computed by training an additive method derived from cooperative game theory to learn each variable’s contribution to a model’s prediction.
 Explanations are generated from each prediction in the model training set to identify the most important variables during training and are averaged for each feature across all training examples to generate a whole-model feature importance scale.
 We perform this procedure for each of the training sets generated by the cross-validation scheme described above to compute average feature importance values.
-To compare the learning techniques, we use either mean regression coefficients (for OLS and Ridge regression), mean Shapley variable importance values (Kernel Ridge and SVM), or mean Gini variable importance values (Random Forest; (Breiman, 2001)Brieman, 2011) to rank all variables such that each feature has an importance ranking for each of the several regression methods.
+To compare the learning techniques, we use either mean regression coefficients (for OLS and Ridge regression), mean Shapley variable importance values (Kernel Ridge and SVM), or mean Gini variable importance values (Random Forest; Breiman, 2001) to rank all variables such that each feature has an importance ranking for each of the several regression methods.
 We use the sign of Shapley and coefficient values to compare the directionality of predicted trait drivers for models other than random forests (Gini scores are an unsigned information-theoretic measure).
 All means are k-fold cross-validated means.

 2.4 Trait and Range Shift Data